 Jeremiah 2:1-3 “Thus says the LORD: I remember you, the kindness of your youth, the love of your betrothal, when you went after Me in the wilderness . . .”

-Anciently the betrothal was the binding marriage covenant.
+In the Ancient Middle Eastern context, the betrothal was the binding marriage covenant.
 Adultery during this period of betrothal, was punishable with death.
+The future groom of this covenant was called the “husband” and the bride was called “his betrothed wife.”

 Ezekiel 16:32 “You are an adulterous wife, who takes strangers instead of her husband.”